PX4/PX4-user_guide/en/config_mc/mc_trajectory_tuning.md

-# Multicopter Trajectory Generator Tuning
+# Multicopter Setpoint Tuning (Trajectory Generator)

 This document provides an overview of the multicopter tuning parameters that change the *user experience*: how fast the vehicle reacts to stick movements or direction changes in missions, the maximum allowed velocity, etc. (i.e. the parameters that affect the value of a desired setpoint rather than those that affect how well the vehicle *tracks* the setpoint).
 The algorithm that generates those setpoints is called a "trajectory generator".